M1kYbaD/website-examples/README.md

 # Website Examples

-This repository collects examples of basic websites.
+This repository offers hands-on examples of basic websites, helping you understand and experiment with core web technologies through practical projects.

-The goal is to provide practical insights for learning and experimenting with basic web technologies.
+Each example focuses on practical use cases to make concepts easier to understand.

 ## Features